bitst0rm-pub/Formatter/README.md

 ## Limitations

-Although Formatter itself does not have any limitations, compute-intensive operations like formatting large data, such as SQL, might cause third-party plugins to malfunction.
+Although Formatter itself does not have any limitations, compute-intensive operations like formatting large data, such as huge SQL, might cause third-party plugins to malfunction.
 Therefore, it is recommended to make a copy of the data and split it into smaller chunks.

 ## Todo: